-Disruptions in his routine can have severe side affects such as meltdowns, aggressive behavior, as well as sleeping and eating issues.
-In addition, I am hypersensitive to him disturbing other people, such as on airplanes.
-The second he kicks the seat in front of him or gets loud I feel my cheeks burning, my heart racing and my anxiety starts to skyrocket.
+Disruptions in his routine can have severe side effects such as meltdowns, aggressive behavior, as well as sleeping and eating issues.
+Also, I am hypersensitive to him disturbing other people, such as on airplanes.
+The second he kicks the seat in front of him or gets loud; I feel my cheeks burning, my heart racing, and my anxiety skyrockets.
 I had a thousand concerns about our upcoming family trip.
 What if we get kicked off the airplane?
 What if he has a hard time adjusting to the new time zone?
 What if he doesn’t play well with his cousins?
 What if our family thinks we are bad parents?
 What if, what if, what if.

 The 2 flights home went remarkably well!
-He slept for nearly the entire first leg and the second he quietly watched a movie.
+He slept for nearly the entire first leg, and the second he quietly watched a movie.
 That was great because it really helped to end the week on a high note.
 He transitioned back to Eastern time in one night and went back to ABA therapy happily the very next day.

 I am so glad we went on this trip.
 I am not saying I am ready to jump back on a plane, but my son shouldn’t be kept from family and adventure because of my irrational fears.
 I know a lot of parents who have special needs children are guilty of the same type of isolation I often create.
 Yes, it’s easier to keep my son home in his own environment that I can control, but that’s not healthy for anyone.
 We all need a variety of exposure and experiences to thrive.

 I urge you, despite the hurdles that parenting a child with autism involves, get out of your comfort zone.
 Take your kids on adventures.
 Make memories.
 Yes, it will come with challenges.
 But it’s still worth it!

 Life begins at the end of your comfort zone. – Neale Donald Walsh